Kunalgsolanki/NextjsTutorial/README.md

 # NextjsTutorial
-## goes to branch mster clone the code follow it
+## goes to  master barnch clone it the code follow it this tutorial
 Here my NextJs + typeScript tutorial Repo which use as documentation for learning Next.js + TypeScript.

 ## Installations